-She received the Narrative Prize for “When the Flock Changed,” an excerpt from the novel she’s also writing.
-Her personal essay, “Conversations You Have at Twenty,” won second prize in Narrative’s Love Story Contest and was anthologized in Love is a Four-Letter Word, and she was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”
+Maud received the Narrative Prize for “When the Flock Changed,” an excerpt from a novel-in-progress.
+Her personal essay, “Conversations You Have at Twenty,” was anthologized in Love is a Four-Letter Word.
+She was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”
 Her fiction and essays have been praised by Kirkus, Publisher’s Weekly, the New Yorker online, Elle, the New York Times, the Paris Review online, and others.